WhitmanCS370/sp24-lab12/README.md

 ## Exercise 2: Horizontal scrolling

 Modify the application to scroll horizontally as well as vertically.

+Program seems to crash when reaching right limit of screen.
+Possible solution: make extra variable for keeping track of screen and cursor's horizontal position, make the text exceeding screen size not display, and dynamically shift display based on scrolling and screen size

 Rather than creating yet another version of the app with yet more child classes, you can modify the code in `viewport.py`